Accounting Malpractice Post

 If you paid penalties to the IRS for an unreported foreign account and believe your accountant is to blame, contact us.
 All calls are strictly confidential.
 Our accounting malpractice and asset recovery lawyers have helped many people get back their hard earned money.

-Mahany & Ertl – America’s Tax and Fraud Lawyers.
-Offices throughout the U.S. (Milwaukee, Portland, Detroit and San Francisco).
+Mahany Law – America’s Fraud Recovery Lawyers.
+Our lawyers are located throughout the United States.
 Services available in most locations.

 [photo credit of jeshoots]